rogerioallves/hydra-dev/README.md

 # Hydra Dev Challenge

 Application created in order to demonstrate knowledge in Java, Spring and test implementation.
-I chose to include only the e2e test, because there is only one service and there is no business rule (this was adjusted in the query), after analyzing it I understood that it was not necessary to create Unit Tests.
-At most, I could add mutation testing to ensure that if I changed the code and removed the empty result validation, mutation testing would check for that.

 # Technologies Used